fungus-wine/fission/README.md

-## WARNING: Alpha Software
+## WARNING: Beta Software
-This code is a hobby project, WIP, and should be considered alpha software at best.
-It may not even work and hasn't been tested.
-Like any NC code, its output should be verified with a simulator and/or on your machine before trusting the code.
+This code is a hobby project, a work in progress, and should be considered beta software.
+It has only been lightly tested.
+Like any CNC code, its output should be verified with a simulator and/or on your machine before trusting the code.

 # Fission

 Fission combines separate [Fusion 360](https://www.autodesk.com/products/fusion-360) CNC files into a single G-code program for the [Makera Carvera](https://www.makera.com/).

 The free version of Fusion 360 doesn't support tool changers or 4th axis machining.
-Fission works around these limitations by stitching together multiple setups into one program that's ready to send to your Carvera.
+Fission works around these limitations by stitching together multiple operations into one program that's ready to send to your Carvera.

 ## What It Does